karfau/promise-as3/README.md

 It supports foreign promises returned by callbacks as long as they support the standard Promise `then()` method signature.

+### Changes in this fork

+To provide an swc that doesn't contain any dependencys to a Flex SDK, the source code that has such dependencys was moved to a second source folder.

 ## Internal Anatomy

 This implementation decomposes Promise functionality into four classes: